 - When can I start the recognition of my education through the internal evaluation process?

 After the entrance examination you will be contacted by your faculty or the study department of the rectorate with an information email.
 Evaluation fee will be set after you are admitted and nominated for the evaluation by your faculty.
 See the guide, how to proceed with the payment.
 Without the payment the evaluation cannot be processed.
-This fee is non-refundable. - Do I need to send my academic documents to CZU by post, in hard copies?
+This fee is non-refundable. - What is the deadline for submitting documents?

 We require your documents in hard copies delivered by post, DHL, FedEx, UPC or a similar company.
 There is a partial exception for EU countries, United Kingdom, Iceland, Norway, USA, Canada, Australia and New Zealand, see the article „Authentication of Documents“.
 Documents can be also submitted in person only at Podatelna/Mail Room (Rector´s Office Building, ground floor), Mon–Fri, 7:00–15:00.
 The envelope must be addressed to the correct contact person to ensure proper delivery. - Do I need to send to CZU original documents or are copies sufficient?

-We require notarized copies of your documents in your language, firmly bound with the official translation by a sworn translator, so that no page can be substituted.
+We require certified copies of your documents in your language, firmly bound with the official translation by a sworn translator, so that no page can be substituted.
 The notaries or translators do so.
 The documents bound only with a stapler would not be accepted. - Who can translate my academic documents?

 Only registered and authorized official sworn translators can translate your academic documents.
 Translations from unregistered translators or translation agencies will not be accepted.
 All parts of your documents must be in English or translated into English (or Czech) – including the notaries’ and translators‘ clauses, stamps etc. - What is an eligibility statement?